Nat’s Robotics Academy Workshop

 inside the Microsoft Store at Square One, Mississauga – ON

 Sunday – February 23, 2020 from 11:00 am to 12:00 pmRegister Here

 “To provide birthday kids with unforgettable experience, to entertain, teach and inspire them in the world of robotics!”

 Nat’s Robotics Academy is a company run by kids, for kids who are enthusiastic about Science and Technology!

 We are also kids, so we understand our clients very well!
 We will engage your kids in learning how to build and program the robots, and they will have loads of fun!

 If you live in Toronto and the GTA, you can invite us to your kid’s party – and leave the entertainment and fun to us!

 Our programs are customized per age group, from as young as 5, to 12 years old.
 Please check below for more details.

 We want to share our love for robots and passion for technology with other kids and spark their interest in the wonderful world of robotics!

-Hi, my name is Nat and I am 14 years old.
+Hi, my name is Nat and I am 15 years old.
 My passion for robotics started when I turned 5, on my first robotics birthday party!
 Since then, I have been learning coding, going to clubs and building my own robots at home.
 I am now a Sci-tech student and competed at the First Lego League with my school.
-I also have experience “teaching” kids – I have been helping my karate instructors for over 4 years.
+I have been doing the monthly workshops at the Microsoft Store for a year now, and I also teach karate to kids.
 I love my work because I also have loads of fun!